brandur/org/drafts/canonical-log-lines.md

 * Rate limiting information wuch as whether rate limiting occurred, what their total limit is, and how much of it is remaining.

-In practice, this might look something like the following:
+The Ruby code for that might look like:

 ``` ruby
 log.info "CANONICAL-LOG-LINE",